AllenInstitute/AllenSDK/doc_template/install.rst

 for building and deploying applications with a consistent environment including required dependencies.
-The AllenSDK is not distributed as a Docker image, but example Dockerfiles are available.
+The AllenSDK is not distributed as a Docker image, but an example Dockerfile is available.

  #.
 Ensure you have Docker installed.

  #.
-Download one of the example Docker files:
+Download the example Docker files:
      * :download:`Ubuntu Standalone <./examples/docker/Dockerfile.ubuntu>`.
-     * :download:`BrainScales combined Neural-Networks <./examples/docker/Dockerfile.brainscales>`.

  #.
 Use Docker to build the image::